ftnt-dspille/fsr-connector-creation/content/03-migrate-fpoc/_index.md

 3. Confirm all services are working as expected
 4. Document any issues or differences from the original FNDN environment

+#### IMPORTANT: Saving new Changes

+{{% notice style="warning" title="PLEASE READ" %}}
+Please read this section, otherwise you may end up losing hours of work and changes you make to the Fabric template
+{{% /notice %}}

+A Fabric template is a stateful configuration, meaning the firmware, network connections, and device config applied to the template will get provisioned on the template install.
+But what if you need to make changes to the device's config?
+If you make any device settings, IE logging into a device via CLI/GUI, you need to Backup that config so that the next time Fabric Studio does an Install, it knows what extra config can be applied.

+##### Preferred Method Backup Config

+The best option is saving the config through the **Right-Click-Device > Config & License > Backup Config**

+##### Less preferred: Backup Disk

 #### Export Fabric "Fabric"

 The team that manages FNDN's FortiDemo is very busy and tight on resources.
 So it may take some time before they can make a snapshot of the instance and save it.
 Since the FortiDemo spin has a countdown timer until it auto deletes, it's advised to grab an export from Fabric Studio in case you forget to extend the expiry.